 The computer animation is the only reason to see Ghost in the Machine.
 It has no sophistication beyond that – certainly, not for anyone who has the slightest knowledge about computer technology.
 The script seems to have been written by people whose entire experience of computer technology has been switching on their word-processors.
 No distinction is made between information systems and electrical systems, with the cyber-ghost being able to switch between the two with equal ease.
 The script produces such howlers as the climactic drama where magnetism is treated more-or-less as pressurized air where the killer is lured out of cyberspace by a giant magnet but safely enters a magnetically-shielded control booth where the heroine then manages to wipe him out by shooting a hole in the control booth window and ‘allowing’ the magnetism in.

-Rachel Talalay next went onto direct the unexpectedly likable Tank Girl (1995) but has since faded from cinema screens.
+Rachel Talalay next went onto direct the unexpectedly likable Tank Girl (1995) but has since faded from cinema screens, taking 25 years before made another theatrical film with A Babysitter’s Guide to Monster Hunting (2020).
 She has worked mostly in television and did return to the genre twice as producer of The Borrowers (1997) and as director of the BBC adaptation of The Wind in the Willows (2006).